-Education Plan (sometimes called an IEP).
+Learning Plan (sometimes called an ILP).
 These targets will then be reviewed at regular intervals (depending on the length of the piece of work) but at least termly to assess if the support is working.
-A copy of the IEP will be shared with parents, usually via parent consultation evenings (held during the autumn and summer terms).
+A copy of the ILP will be shared with parents online via Provision map and discussed during parent consultation evenings (held during the autumn and spring terms).